datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 ### What does this mean?

-The tabular data checker attempts to identify the type and format of the data recorded in each cell.
+The tabular data checker attempts to identify the type and format of the data in each cell.
 This alert indicates that data in a cell does not match the data type identified for the row and column.
 [Read more about the data types recognized by the tabular data checker](https://specs.frictionlessdata.io/table-schema/#types-and-formats).

 #### Common causes

-- A single CSV file or XSL sheet contains multiple different tables.
+- A single CSV file or Excel sheet contains multiple different tables.
 - A column contains 98 rows of integers and 2 rows of strings.
 The strings will be marked as a type error.
 - A cell contains mixed numerical and string content, in a column otherwise containing integers.
 This cell will be marked as a type error.
 - A column contains 97 rows of integers (“round” or “whole” numbers) and 3 rows of numbers with decimal places.
 The decimal numbers will be marked as type errors.